CBorowski-dev/docs-operaton-org/content/installation/full/wls/manual.md

 In the default configuration of the distribution, the database schema and all required tables are automatically created in an H2 database when the engine starts up for the first time.
 If you do not want to use the H2 database, you have to

-* Create a database schema for Camunda yourself.
+* Create a database schema for Operaton yourself.
 * Install the database schema to create all required tables and default indices using our [database schema installation guide]({{< ref "/installation/database-schema.md" >}}).

 When you create the tables manually, then you have to configure the engine to **not** create tables at startup by setting the `databaseSchemaUpdate` property to `false` (or, in case you are using Oracle, to `noop`).
 In WebLogic, this is done in the `bpm-platform.xml`, located in the `$WLS_HOME\modules\camunda-oracle-weblogic-ear-$VERSION.ear\camunda-oracle-weblogic-service.jar\META-INF\` folder.